springernature/halfpipe/README.md

 [All documentation and further information can be found here](https://docs.halfpipe.io)

 ## Ah!
-Thats cool, can I use it in my company?
+That's cool, can I use it in my company?

 In theory yes, but there is some Springer Nature specific stuff in here.
 With that said nothing is stopping us from extracting those bits, submit a issue! :)

-## How to I test and build?
+## How do I test and build?

 Halfpipe is built with Go 1.11